This article is written by Sheryl Schuff and was originally published on July 10, 2013. It is intended for the U.S. business audience.

 In most cases employers are required to withhold the following taxes (although there are some exceptions):

 - Medicare tax

-- State, county, local income tax
+- State, city, county and local income tax

-What payroll taxes have to be paid?
+5. What payroll taxes have to be paid?

 Additionally, employers must match the amount of Social security and Medicare taxes withheld from employee paychecks and pay those, too.

 Employers also have to pay Federal and State unemployment insurance contributions from their own funds.

 Federal income tax withholding is determined by an employee’s W-4 form.
 Most states have their own forms for employees to fill out to determine State withholding, while other states use the federal W-4 form.
 For 2018, social security is 6.2 % on the first $113,700 of wages.
 The Medicare tax is 1.45% on the first $200,000 of wages and 0.9% for anything over that (with different thresholds applying for joint and married filing separately).
 Note that there are employer and employee portions for both social security and Medicare taxes.